 Search methods

 We conducted a systematic literature search to identify WASH intervention studies that have measured pathogens and/or MST markers in environmental samples as well as at least one of the following health outcomes in children: caregiver-reported diarrhea, growth or pathogen detection in stool.
 We focused on studies with environmental as well as child health measurements in order to assess (1) the impact of WASH interventions on environmental contamination, (2) associations between measures of environmental contamination and child health outcomes, and (3) examine the hypothesized causal pathway from WASH intervention to child health mediated through reduced environmental contamination.
 In this paper, we present findings for the first aim.
-The analyses for the latter two aims are presented in a companion paper (Mertens 2021).
+The analyses for the latter two aims are presented in a companion paper [Mertens et al. 2021 in prep].

-We developed a search strategy with a two-step process.
-First, we examined known studies meeting our inclusion criteria for keywords and Medical Subject Heading (MeSH) terms relating to WASH interventions, microbial source tracking, environmental contamination, enteric infection; diarrhea, and child growth.
-Next, we performed an initial search using these terms and extracted other relevant terms and synonyms from the search results.
-Search terms are listed in Supplementary Table S1.
 We searched the PubMed, Embase, CAB Direct Global Health, Agricultural & Environmental Science Database, Web Of Science, and Scopus databases.
-Our PubMed search string is listed in Supplementary Table S2.
+Search terms are listed in Supplementary Table S1, and our PubMed search string is listed in Supplementary Table S2.
 We only included studies published after 2000 so that only more recently developed advanced pathogen detection methods were included.
 We limited our search to studies published in English.
-We included studies meeting the following inclusion criteria: 1) prospective studies with a water, sanitation, or hygiene intervention and concurrent control (i.e., randomized controlled trial, matched cohort, controlled before-and-after study), consistent with prior WHO burden of disease reviews , [@wolfImpactDrinkingWater2018; @wolfSystematicReviewAssessing2014] 2) measured pathogens and/or MST markers in environmental samples, and 3) measured child anthropometry, diarrheal disease, or pathogen-specific infections for use in a companion manuscript [Mertens et al. 2021We excluded studies that only measured fecal indicator bacteria (FIB) such as coliforms or E. coli, which are commonly used as measures of fecal contamination but are not specific to fecal sources and cannot distinguish the source of contamination.14 One/reviewer (AM) screened the abstracts of studies according to our inclusion/exclusion criteria, and two independent reviewers (AM, RT) examined the full texts of relevant short-listed articles.
+We included studies meeting the following inclusion criteria: 1) prospective studies with a water, sanitation, or hygiene intervention and concurrent control (i.e., randomized controlled trial, matched cohort, controlled before-and-after study), consistent with prior WHO burden of disease reviews , [@wolfImpactDrinkingWater2018; @wolfSystematicReviewAssessing2014] 2) measured pathogens and/or MST markers in environmental samples, and 3) measured child anthropometry, diarrheal disease, or pathogen-specific infections for use in a companion manuscript [Mertens et al. 2021 in prep].
+We excluded studies that only measured fecal indicator bacteria (FIB) such as coliforms or E. coli, which are commonly used as measures of fecal contamination but are not specific to fecal sources and cannot distinguish the source of contamination.14 One/reviewer (AM) screened the abstracts of studies according to our inclusion/exclusion criteria, and two independent reviewers (AM, RT) examined the full texts of relevant short-listed articles.

 Data Collection and Analysis